fromage-fraser/dd-gui/README.md

   `THIRST` and `HUNGER` gauges from `Char.Vitals`.
 The gauges are hidden for Vampires, whose DD4 condition values do not decay, and on older servers that do not provide the new current/maximum fields.
-Character conditions appear in a compact portrait grid that starts at the lower-right, fills five icons right-to-left, and wraps upward.
+Character conditions appear in a compact portrait grid of touching square black tiles with dark-red edges that starts at the lower-right, fills five icons right-to-left, and wraps upward.
+The tile and its icon artwork share the same affect-strength alpha.
   Icons retain their first-detected activation order while active and compact when one clears.
 The tankard's brightness follows `drunk/maxdrunk`.
 Affect icons cover poison/nausea or `AFF_POISON` (`gives = "poison"`), `AFF_HOLD` (`hold`), `AFF_CURSE` (`curse`), `AFF_SLOW` (`slow`), `AFF_CONFUSION` (`confused`), `AFF_DAZED` (`dazed`),